From Initiation to Delivery - The Demand and Capacity Process

 - Project Initiation Proposal: First, a project idea or "initiation" proposal is generated, either from a strategy session, a business need, or a regulatory requirement.
 Often a process step ensures some sort of business intake filter to validate the project request for completeness and business validity.
 In ResourceFirst, this can be entered as an Initiation project.
 See the article on Project Intake and Initiation for more.

 - Review in Portfolio and Plan Roles/Skills Needed on the Project: A portfolio manager (sometimes this is a product owner, process owner, business unit leader, or PMO representative) reviews the request in the context of the appropriate portfolio.
-The project or program is created, aligned with the appropriate strategy, scored for value/risk, and prioritized/ranked against other projects in the portfolio.
+The project or program is created, categorized appropriately, scored for value/risk, and prioritized/ranked against other projects in the portfolio.
 The needed skills are determined and the timing of available capacity for those skills is assessed.
-High level effort forecasts are entered, usually at a skill or role level.
+High level effort forecasts are entered, usually at a skill or role level (This is best done collaboratively between the portfolio/product manager and resource/functional managers, but should ideally have input from the targeted project manager, if known yet).
 A high level financial forecast can be entered as well.

 In ResourceFirst, project requests can be approved by authorized parties on the Initiation page in the Projects area.
-Initial high level resource skill forecasts can be made on the Assignments page, or on the Assignments tab on the specific project's workspace (accessed by clicking on any project hyperlink on pages that list projects).
-Once the resource skills forecast for the project has been entered, you can visit the Projects-->Demand page to see the overall demand for projects in the portfolio, and you can update priorities as needed.
+Prior to approval, initial high level resource skill forecasts can be made on the Initiation details page, on the Assignments page.
+If adding skill assignments after approval, this can be done on the Assignments tab on the specific project's workspace (accessed by clicking on any project hyperlink on pages that list projects).
+Once the resource skills forecast for the project has been entered, you can visit the Projects-->Demand page to see the overall demand for projects in the portfolio, and you can update priorities as needed on the Projects-->Data page.

-With the above information, the project or program is given an appropriate start date, depending on priority and available capacity.
+With the basic information entered, the project or program is given an appropriate start date, depending on priority and available capacity.
 Sometimes tradeoffs are required in order to apply valuable limited resources to the most important work.
 Scenario simulations may be performed in order to see the impact to the portfolio based on different situations (e.g., staffing, reprioritization, etc.).
-Once the project is prioritized and given a start date, a project manager is assigned.
+Once the project is prioritized and given a start date, a project manager should be officially assigned.

 - Execute Project & Adjust Resources: The project manager fleshes out the project schedule and manages the project execution, reporting status as required.
-This step also includes optionally assigning named resources at a task level (ideally within the existing effort forecast windows).
+During project execution, as phases and milestones shift, it is imperative for the project and resource managers to communicate re the impact on the effort forecast.

 Reconciling the task-level resource assignments with the high level resource forecast is often a fruitless cause.
 Project schedules are dynamic and always changing.
 Managing resources at a low granularity is difficult to do effectively and is often mismanaged.
 A "good enough" level of resource-to-project allocation, aligned with project phase timelines and milestones, is more easily maintainable and, ironically, often more accurate.
 The best way to resolve discrepancies between task level needs and the project's effort forecast is via a simple conversation between the project manager, resource manager, and/or the resource.

-To reiterate: The project manager typically owns the project schedule, but the resource manager generally owns the effort forecast.
+To reiterate, using any of the proposed methods: The project manager typically owns the project schedule, but the resource manager generally owns the effort forecast.
 This is recommended because only the resource manager has a complete picture of the resource's full workload, including projects, base services, and other current and pending activities.
+The resource manager is also often most aware of their teams strengths, and which people are most critical for which projects.

-Below is a high level diagram of the project staffing lifecycle.
+Below is a high level diagram of the typical project staffing lifecycle.
+Using the recommended Core Team Method, the resource aspect of steps 3 and 4 below are combined.